MicrosoftDocs/visualstudio-docs/docs/msbuild/tutorial-rest-api-client-msbuild.md

 When you want to run a command-line tool as part of a build, there are two approaches to consider.
 One is to use the MSBuild [Exec task](exec-task.md), which lets you run a command-line tool and specify its parameters.
 The other method is to create a custom task derived from [ToolTask](xref:Microsoft.Build.Utilities.ToolTask), which gives you greater control.

-## Option 1: Use the MSBuild Exec Task
+## Option 1: Exec task

-We will use the ["Exec" MSBuild task](/dotnet/api/microsoft.build.tasks.exec), which simply invokes the specified process with the specified arguments, waits for it to complete, and then returns `true` if the process completes successfully, and `false` if an error occurs.
+The [Exec task](/dotnet/api/microsoft.build.tasks.exec) simply invokes the specified process with the specified arguments, waits for it to complete, and then returns `true` if the process completes successfully, and `false` if an error occurs.

 NSwag code generation can be used from MSBuild; see [NSwag.MSBuild](https://github.com/RicoSuter/NSwag/wiki/NSwag.MSBuild).